Mangiafuoco: Stromboli (Disney)

 In the 1940 animated Disney film Pinocchio, Mangiafuoco is renamed Stromboli (in the Italian dub of the film, "Mangiafuoco" is Stromboli's epithet).
 The character is voiced by Charles Judels (who also voiced the Coachman in the same film), and animated by Bill Tytla.
 Unlike Mangiafuoco, who meets Pinocchio by chance, Stromboli buys Pinocchio from Honest John and Gideon and earns a great deal of money by showing Pinocchio on stage.
-Stromboli (whom Honest John refers to as an "old Gypsy") is at first portrayed as gruff and rude but kind-hearted, but he angrily locks Pinocchio in a cage, stating that once he is too old to work, he will be used as firewood, revealing his true nature as brutal, cruel, vicious, and arrogant.
+Stromboli (whom Honest John refers to as an "old gypsy") is at first portrayed as gruff and rude but kind-hearted, but he gives Pinocchio a metal washer instead of real money, then angrily locks Pinocchio in a cage, stating that once he is too old to work, he will be used as firewood, revealing his true nature as brutal, cruel, vicious, and arrogant.
 Pinocchio escapes from his carriage with the help of the Blue Fairy and Jiminy Cricket, but is berated for lying to her and ignoring Jiminy's advice.

 Like all the villains in the film, the ultimate fate of Stromboli is never stated, revealed or clarified, only implied and left to the viewers to theorize and deduce it, a characteristic typical of other classic and older Disney animated films (like Bambi, The Adventures of Ichabod and Mr. Toad, Cinderella, and One Hundred and One Dalmatians).
 It's implied that he reacted to Pinocchio's absence in a typical emotional outburst and desperation upon discovering he has lost his "gold mine" too late.
-He is the first Disney villain whose wickedness is not immediately apparent to the audience, a characteristic that would become increasingly common in Disney movies of the 21st century (like King Candy/Turbo, Prince Hans, and Dawn Bellwether).
+He is the first Disney villain whose wickedness is not immediately apparent to the audience, a characteristic that would become increasingly common in Disney movies of the 21st century (like Lyle T. Rourke, King Candy/Turbo, Hans, and Dawn Bellwether).

+Stromboli also has cameo appearances in the television series House of Mouse, and its two direct-to-video films, Mickey's Magical Christmas and Mickey's House of Villains.
+Stromboli is also a meet-and-greet character at Disney Parks.

 In the 2022 live-action adaptation, he is played by Italian actor Giuseppe Battiston.
 In this adaption, Stromboli is served by Fabiana and her marionette Sabina.
 While Pinocchio and Jiminy Cricket's escape from Stromboli's carriage remains intact, they later encounter Fabiana and Sabina again where they mentioned that Stromboli has been arrested by the Carabinieri for cruelty against his employees and they have taken over his puppet show.

+Stromboli appeared briefly in the 2023 short film Once Upon a Studio with archival audio from Judels.
+He is seen frustratingly banging on a vending machine as Anna and Elsa pass by him.
+Stromboli appears again with all the characters singing "When You Wish Upon a Star", while all them take a group photo.